Rwanda’s National Forest Policy

 - This policy plays a crucial role in increasing forest cover and in maintaining an ecological balance as key a foundation of sustainable development.

-- By increasing forest cover, such policies contribute to the mitigation of climate change and assist in climate regulation.
+- By increasing forest cover, the Forest Policy contributes to the mitigation of climate change and assists in climate regulation.

 - Attention is paid to the maintenance of natural forest cover and the preservation of some regional species such as medicinal plants.